 Consider Cleaning Your Ducts

-A great deal of contaminants and air pollutants, such as dander, dust, and chemicals are produced in your home every day.
+Plenty of contaminants and air pollutants, such as dander, dust, and chemicals are produced in your home every day.
 These contaminants are pulled into the HVAC system recirculated five to seven times per day, on average.
-Over time, this recirculation causes a build-up of contaminants in the duct work.
+Over time, this recirculation causes a build-up of contaminants in the ductwork.

 - You see substantial quantities of visible mold growth within the heating ducts or present on other parts of your home’s HVAC system.

 - Pests such as mice, rats or insects have infested portions of the duct system.

 - Excessive amounts of dust or debris clog the duct system and release dust or debris into the home through the vent registers when the system operates.

 While dirty ducts don’t necessarily mean unhealthy air in your home, school or workplace, they may be contributing to larger health issues or harboring contaminants that could cause serious problems for people with respiratory health conditions, autoimmune disorders or some environmental allergies.
 When determining who you should hire to clean your ductwork: